lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     - course: B.A.
 Hons. in Philosophy (with distinction)
       institution: Stellenbosch University
       year: 2019
-    - course: B.A. in Humanities (summa cum laude)
+    - course: B.A. in Humanities (summa cum laude) - took double the required subjects
       institution: North-West University
       year: 2018